Everything You Need To Know:

 Practical uses of startup business loans

-- New premises: This is often one of the biggest costs when establishing a startup.
+New premises: This is often one of the highest costs when establishing a startup.
 Leasing or purchasing an appropriate premise is crucial to financial success but can often be one of the hardest things to obtain when setting up a new business.

-- Advertising & promotion: All businesses need to invest in PR and promotion, this is particularly important for smaller businesses that need to establish a growing customer base.
-This money can help create and promote your brand, as well as funding the launch of marketing campaigns to spread the word.
+Advertising & promotion: All businesses need to invest in PR and promotion.
+It is crucial for smaller businesses that need to establish a growing customer base.
+This money can help create and promote your brand, and fund the launch of marketing campaigns to spread the word.

-- Business website: When setting up a business, a company website is crucial to attracting customers and promoting your brand.
-Without a web developer it can be costly to create a well-designed, high-tech site, which is another way a business finance can come in handy.
+Business website: When setting up a business, a company website is crucial to attracting customers and promoting your brand.
+Without a web developer, it can be costly to create a well-designed, high-tech site, which is another way business finance can come in handy.
 These days, over 50% of searches come from mobile devices, so make sure your website is optimised for mobile use!

 Be careful when you borrow